Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/crudi3/project-description.md

 ![](https://listentopeople.eu/wp-content/uploads/2019/10/INSTITUTIONAL-TRUST_all-countries_v2_txt.png)

-Instead of countries, the x-axis should show the institutions the respondets evaluate their trust towards.
+Instead of countries, the x-axis should show the institutions the respondents evaluate their trust towards.
 Colors may be used to allow for easier distinguishing, however colors should primarily be used to be able to see the differences between the groups of post-/materialism.
 ![](https://www.jingege.wang/bioinformatics/ggplot2/48-grouped-barplot-with-ggplot2_files/figure-html/thecode4-1.png)
-The plot should look somewhat like this, with colorcoded groups according to their level of post-/materialism.The data set provides everything you need, from trustlevels to the inglehart index for post-/materialism.
-The documentation of the dataset is in german, if that proves to be an issue I will, of course, help with that.
+The plot should look somewhat like this, with color coded groups according to their level of post-/materialism.The data set provides everything you need, from trust towards institutions (variable names: pt01-pt20, although there aren’t 20 institutions, they are just inconsistently numbered) to the inglehart index (variable name: ingle) for post-/materialism.
+The documentation of the data set is in German, if that proves to be an issue I will, of course, help with that.

 # Visualization goals

--   barplot with every institutional mean trust level
+-   barplot with every institutional mean trust level –&gt; this shows how much each institution is being trust in general
--   group the trust levels according to the level of post-/materialism
+-   group the trust levels according to the level of post-/materialism –&gt; Research Question!
+Basically, I want you to visualize how much a materialistic person trusts institutions and how much a postmaterialistic person trusts institutions!
--   only one bar per institution
+-   only one bar per institution, integrate the materialistic/postmaterialistic groups into the bars
 -   color code materialistic and postmaterialistic groups universally accross all bars
--   another option is to give each institution a definitve color and changeing the hue for post-/materialsitic groups (like a more frosted colorversion for materialism and more radiant one for postmateralism)
+-   another option is to give each institution a definitve color (health administration - green, pol. parties - blue, etc.) and changing the hue for post-/materialsitic groups (lighter green/lighter blue for materialistic, darker green, darker blue for postmaterialistic etc.)
--   include the average trust level irrespectible of post-/materialism as a number within each bar
+-   include the average trust level irrespective of post-/materialism as a number within each bar
--   highlight the biggest and smallest difference between the post-/materialistics groups --\> how, is up to you
+-   highlight the biggest and smallest difference between the post-/materialistics groups –&gt; where is the greatest disparity and where is the greatest similarity in trust levels between post-/materialists?

 Please let me know, if anything is unclear or wether there are problems with the data.
 Yours, Christian